neelarunmukherjee/neelarunmukherjee.github.io/_projects/2020-summer-intern-france.md

 location: "Paris, France"
 ---

-Developed a flow and transport code for Rayleigh Taylor Instability in porous media Coupled effective conductivity calculation with flow and transport by current injection through it as the instability evolves Analyzed anisotropy with the change in mixing length using inverse formulation
+-Developed a flow and transport code for Rayleigh Taylor Instability in porous media -Coupled effective conductivity calculation with flow and transport by current injection through it as the instability evolves
+-Analyzed anisotropy with the change in mixing length using inverse formulation